-September 15 was chosen as the starting point for the celebration because it is the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
-In addition, Mexico and Chile celebrate their independence days on Sept.
-16 and Sept.
-18, respectively.
+September 15 was chosen as the starting point for the celebration because it is the anniversary of the independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
+In addition, Mexico and Chile celebrate their independence days on September 16 and September 18, respectively.

 (Source: PR Newswire)